Peter Foster: Bai Lin Tea and Chow Low Tea weight loss scams

 Muhammad Ali's third wife, model Veronica Ali, introduced him to Bai Lin tea, which Foster went on to market in Australia as an "ancient Chinese diet secret" for weight loss.
-The company went bankrupt while under investigation by the Australian Competition & Consumer Commission (ACCC), whereupon he took the tea to the United Kingdom, hiring Samantha Fox to promote it.
-Under testing, the tea was proven to be ordinary black China tea and Mr Foster's company was fined £5,000 in 1988 for breaching the UK Trade Descriptions Act.
+The company went bankrupt while under investigation by the Australian Competition & Consumer Commission (ACCC), whereupon he took the tea to the United Kingdom, hiring Samantha Fox to promote it, and securing a deal with London football club Chelsea F.C. to promote the tea on their shirts.

+Under testing, the tea was proven to be ordinary black China tea and Foster's company was fined £5,000 in 1988 for breaching the UK Trade Descriptions Act.
 However, Foster fled Britain to the United States where he remarketed it as Chow Low Tea.
 Advertisements in The New York Times and The Washington Post claimed the tea lowered the cholesterol levels of its consumers no matter what they ate.
 The fraudulent claims saw him convicted for conspiracy to commit grand theft and he served four months in a Los Angeles prison.
-Fraudulently stating that a food product could lower cholesterol was an offence under California law (Sherman Food and Drug Act).
+Fraudulently stating that a food product could lower cholesterol was a crime.

 In 1994, Foster returned to England and was fined £21,000, with £8,000 costs, in relation to the outstanding Bai Lin Tea fine.
 In 1996 he was imprisoned over his sales of slimming granules for conspiring to provide a product with a false description.
 Nine months later he absconded while on day release from open prison and returned to Australia on a false passport.
 The ACCC charged him with fraudulently marketing Biometrics, a "thigh contour treatment".
 He was fined $15,000 and compelled to sign an undertaking to desist from making statements about the therapeutic effects of the product.
 He was then jailed for five months on charges relating to withholding information from the Australian Securities & Investments Commission.

 Foster was arrested in Australia on a British extradition warrant, but absconded on bail to be rearrested in February 1998.
 He spent over 18 months in prison in Brisbane fighting extradition, claiming his life would be at risk if he returned because he was an informant against corrupt prison officers.
 He was returned to Britain and imprisoned in 2000 for a further 33 months at St Albans Crown Court for using fraudulent documents to obtain credit for a company, Foremost Body Corporation, that sold thigh-reduction cream.
 Having served time on remand, Foster was released, but banned for five years from holding company directorships in the UK.
-Told by the judge, "the sooner you go from the country the better," Foster returned to Australia, but moved to Fiji where he became involved in politics in 2001, before resurfacing in Britain and Ireland in 2002.
+Told by the judge, "the sooner you go from the country the better", Foster returned to Australia, but moved to Fiji where he became involved in politics in 2001, before resurfacing in Britain and Ireland in 2002.